 We currently rely on third parties to supply the chemical ingredients necessary for our drug delivery products.
-Currently, Indena SpA is our primary supplier of paclitaxel, the main ingredient in TOCOSOL Paclitaxel.
+We entered into a supply agreement with Indena SpA for the supply of GMP grade paclitaxel, which is the active pharmaceutical ingredient in TOCOSOL Paclitaxel, in early 2002.
 The chemical ingredients for our products are manufactured by a limited number of vendors.
 The inability of these vendors to supply medical-grade materials to us could delay the manufacturing of, or cause us to cease the manufacturing of our products.
 We also rely on third parties to manufacture our products for research and development and clinical trials.
-SICOR Pharmaceuticals, Inc. is our primary manufacturer of TOCOSOL Paclitaxel for clinical studies and has also agreed to manufacturer TOCOSOL Paclitaxel for commercialization.
-We previously manufactured clinical supplies of TOCOSOL Paclitaxel at other GMP certified contract laboratories.
-Suppliers and manufacturers of our products must operate under GMP regulations, as required by the FDA, and there are a limited number of contract manufacturers that operate under GMP regulations.
+SICOR Pharmaceuticals, Inc. is our primary manufacturer of TOCOSOL Paclitaxel for clinical studies and has also agreed to manufacture TOCOSOL Paclitaxel for commercialization.
+We previously manufactured by the FDA, and there are a limited number of contract manufacturers that operate under GMP regulations.
 Our reliance on independent manufacturers involves a number of other risks, including the absence of adequate capacity, the unavailability of, or interruptions in, access to necessary manufacturing processes and reduced control over delivery schedules.
-If our manufacturers are unable or unwilling to continue manufacturing our products in required volumes or have problems with commercial scale-up, we will have to identify acceptable alternative manufacturers.
+If our manufacturers.
 The use of a new manufacturer may cause significant interruptions in supply if the new manufacturer has difficulty manufacturing products to our specifications.
 Further, the introduction of a new manufacturer may increase the variation in the quality of our products.